scramjetorg/platform-docs/docs.scramjet.org/docs/platform/api-client-js.md

 ## Sequence and Instance clients

 For the Sequence or Instance client to be created the entity id is needed.
-It can be retrived from the HostClient listing the instances and sequences.
+It can be retrieved from the HostClient listing the instances and sequences.
 Creating HostClient in the context of Scramjet Platform was shown in the [Users Space and HostClient](#users-space-and-hostclient) section.

 _Creating SequenceClient_